Cicis Pizza: History

 Cicis was founded in 1985 by Joe Croce and Mike Cole in Plano, Texas.
 In 2001, with 363 restaurants at the time, the chain expanded its buffet offerings and began remodeling restaurants.
-Four years later, Cicis had more than 500 locations, and was the fastest-growing pizza chain in the United States.
+Four years later, CiCi's had more than 500 locations, and was the fastest-growing pizza chain in the United States.

 In 2003, Croce retired from the business, and passed ownership of the company to the company's executive team.
 Craig Moore, who was a general manager in Dallas, became vice president of the company, a position he held for five years before he was named president after the sale.
 Croce gave 20% of his proceeds to Gateway Church, where he was a member.
 As president of the chain, Moore oversaw the company's operations and franchise growth.
 Moore announced his retirement in 2009, after 17 years with the company.

 Michael Shumsky, previously CEO of La Madeleine Restaurant, Inc. took over for Moore.
 Shumsky retired in August 2013 and Darin Harris took over as CEO of the company.
 Harris left the company in January 2018 and was replaced by Bill Mitchell as interim CEO.
 Mitchell was appointed to the position permanently in March 2018.

 In addition to its current restaurants, in 2010 Cicis announced plans to add another 500 restaurants in the next 10 years (with the possibility of expanding internationally into Canada and Mexico).
-Cicis has won numerous awards and has also been named one of the top 25 performing brands by The Wall Street Journal and a top 200 franchise concept by Franchise Today.
+CiCi's has won numerous awards and has also been named one of the top 25 performing brands by The Wall Street Journal and a top 200 franchise concept by Franchise Today.
 The award for worst restaurant ideas has also been awarded to the pizza chain.

+Cicis pizza comes with traditional varieties such as pepperoni, meat-lovers, veggie, supreme and Hawaiian, but also has specialty pizzas such as macaroni and cheese, barbeque pork and Buffalo chicken.
+In 2022, the chain even offered a giant 28 inch pizza called "Piezilla".

 In November 2015, the company began a new marketing campaign which included the simplified renaming of the company to just Cicis with the modifier "Beyond Pizza," along with the addition of a new logo and redesigned website.
 The campaign is aimed at proving that Cicis has more to offer than just pizza.

+Cicis offers many additional items including chicken wings, pasta, salads and soups, and desserts are abundant with dessert pizzas, cinnamon buns and fudge brownies.

-On January 25, 2021, Cici's filed for Chapter 11 bankruptcy with between $50 million to $100 million in liabilities.
-The company blamed the COVID-19 pandemic in its filing, stating that it had not benefitted from delivery due to its buffet model.
-The previous month, the company reached an agreement to sell itself as well as its $82 million in liabilities to its primary lender, D&G Investors.
-On March 16, 2021, Cicis emerged from bankruptcy and completed its sale to D&G Investors, an affiliate of SSCP Management and Gala Capital Partners.
+Cicis filed for Chapter 11 bankruptcy in 2021 due to the effects of the COVID-19 pandemic; it had not benefitted from delivery due to its buffet model.
+It had recently reached an agreement to sell itself as well as its $82 million in liabilities to its primary lender, D&G Investors.
+Just two months after filing, Cicis emerged from bankruptcy and completed its sale.